Do your sperm pass muster?

 What determines sperm health?

 - Quantity.
-You're most likely to be fertile if your ejaculate — the semen discharged in a single ejaculation — contains more than 39 million sperm.
+You're most likely to be fertile if your ejaculate — the semen discharged in a single ejaculation — contains more than 15 million sperm per milliliter.

-- Motility.
-To reach the egg, sperm have to move on their own — wriggling and swimming the last few inches to reach and penetrate the egg.
+- Movement.
+To reach and penetrate an egg, sperm must move — wriggling and swimming through a woman's cervix, uterus and fallopian tubes.
+This is known as motility.
 You're most likely to be fertile if more than 40 percent of your sperm are moving.

 What's the best way to produce healthy sperm?